Valuations and the Hopf Monoid of Generalized Permutahedra: Introduction

 \subsection{Outline}

-In Section 2, we introduce the relevant background for generalized permutahedra and Hopf monoids.
+In Section \ref{sec:background}, we introduce the relevant background for generalized permutahedra and Hopf monoids.
 We give many examples of Hopf monoids and of combinatorial objects that can be associated to generalized permutahedra.
-In Section 3, we construct two important Hopf morphisms for our work.
-One related to the Brianchon-Gram formula and the other describes cones in terms of ordered set partitions.
-In Section 4, we prove Theorem \ref{mainthm1}.
-In Section 5, we prove Theorem \ref{mainthm2} and we use it to show that various Hopf monoidal constructions give rise to valuations.
+In Section \ref{sec:morphisms}, we construct the Brianchon-Gram Hopf morphism for polytopes and the aligning morphism for posets, which play an important role in our work.
+One is related to the Brianchon-Gram formula and the other describes cones in terms of ordered set partitions.
+In Section \ref{sec:indicator}, we prove Theorem \ref{mainthm1} on the existence of the indicator Hopf monoid $\mathbb{I}(\mathbf{GP}^+)$ and its quotient $\mathbf{GP}^+/\mbf{Mc}^+$.
+In Section \ref{sec:universal} we prove that these Hopf monoids are cofree and they are the terminal Hopf monoids with a (generalized polynomial) character, Theorem \ref{mainthm:universal}.
+In Section \ref{sec:valuations}, we prove Theorem \ref{mainthm:vals} and we use it to show that various Hopf monoidal constructions give rise to valuations on polytopes.

-The remaining sections focus on examples.
-In Section 6, we study Dupont, Moci, and Fink's generalization of the Tutte polynomial to general comonoids.
-We show that this polynomial for generalized permutahedra is a valuation.
-We use this to show that the Tutte polynomials of matroids, two-step matroids, and flag matroids are all valuations.
-In Section 7, we recover many previously studied matroid valuations from our framework.
-In Section 8, we study valuations on poset and poset cones.
-In Section 9, we show that the $f$-polynomial of nestohedra is a valuation and use this to determine the structure of nestohedral subdivisions.
+The remaining sections focus on some known and many new examples, as summarized in Table \ref{table:valuations}.
+Sections \ref{sec:valGP}, \ref{sec:valM}, \ref{sec:valP}, \ref{sec:valBS} focus on valuations on generalized permutahedra, matroids, posets, and building sets, respectively.
+In Section \ref{sec:valBS}, we use this to show that there are no nestohedral subdivisions.
+We close with Appendix \ref{sec:appendix} where we summarize the main facts we need about Hopf monoids and prove the First Isomorphism Theorem for them.